 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 For periods in which the Company reports net income, diluted net income per share is determined by adding to the basic weighted average number of common shares outstanding the total number of dilutive common equivalent shares using the treasury stock method, unless the effect is anti-dilutive.
-Potentially dilutive shares were not included in the calculation of diluted net loss per share for each of the three months ended March 31, 2019 and 2018 as their inclusion would be anti-dilutive.
+Potentially dilutive shares were not included in the calculation of diluted net loss per share for each of the three and nine months ended September 30, 2019 and 2018, respectively, as their inclusion would be anti-dilutive.